 David Bavoso is President of the Brandwein Institute.
 He is a Managing Partner at Bavoso & Plotsky, Esqs.
 Law Firm where his practice covers real estate transactions, wills, trusts and estates, business and corporate matters, and municipal law.
 He serves as Councilman at Large for the City of Port Jervis.
 David serves on the Board of Trustees of the Port Jervis First Presbyterian Church where he is also an Ordained Deacon.

-Cheryl Charles, Ph.D., is the Co-Founder, President and CEO Emerita of the Children & Nature Network (www.childrenandnature.org).
+Cheryl Charles, Ph.D., is Co-Founder and President and CEO Emerita of the Children & Nature Network (www.childrenandnature.org).
 She currently coordinates the Network’s international activities.
 Cheryl is also Adjunct Faculty and founding Executive Director of the Nature-Based Leadership Institute at Antioch University New England (AUNE).

 Edwin (Win) Everham is Professor of Marine and Ecological Sciences at Florida Gulf Coast University, Ft.
 Myers, FL.
 His research involves examining the impacts of disturbance on the structure of ecosystems and measuring and monitoring change in the restoration of ecosystems.

 David Foord is the Brandwein Institute Vice President.
 He is Senior Program Coordinator for the 4-H Youth Development Program in Sussex County, New Jersey.
 He also oversees technology adoption and integration for New Jersey 4-H, Rutgers Cooperative Extension.
 Dave has also served as the Director of the Dutchess County Environmental Management Council.

 Lisa Janeway is Secretary of the Brandwein Institute.
 She is the Administrative Director for The Wilderness Land Trust.
 Lisa’s career has focused on the intersection of land conservation and outdoor recreation, including a Master’s degree in Forestry from the University of British Columbia and roles with the Colorado Mountain Club, Tahoe Rim Trail Association, Quebec Labrador Foundation, and Great Basin Institute.